whosonfirst/whosonfirst-www/www/blog/2018/02/20/wof-in-a-box-part3/index.md

 16.04](https://wiki.ubuntu.com/XenialXerus/ReleaseNotes) Linux server, following Dan's [WOF in a Box](/blog/2017/12/21/wof-in-a-box/) instructions and everything worked without a hitch.
-Along the way, I made some updates to the "fetching and indexing data" piece specifically to make things "faster and easier" for people who just want to work with the data as-is and don't need to make updates.
+Along the way, I made some updates to the "fetching and indexing data" pieces specifically to make things faster and easier for people who just want to work with the data as-is and don't need to make updates.

 _These updates actually introduced some "hitches" in Dan's guide but with [Gary